-In 2017, the Audit Committee held 3 meetings.
-The meetings discussed annual and six-month financial statements and provided their opinions.
-The Audit Committee presented reports on the functions assigned, i.e. the monitoring of the preparation of financial statements, the Company's internal control, risk management, and internal audit systems and also monitored the compliance of the audit firm PricewaterhouseCoopers UAB with the principles of independence and impartiality.
+In 2019 the Audit Committee held 5 meetings.
+The meetings discussed the year-end and half-yearly financial statements and presented conclusions.
+The Audit Committee has provided reports on the functions assigned to them, that is, how the financial statements of the Company and its subsidiaries are prepared, how the Company's internal control risk management and internal audit systems operate.
+The Audit Committee monitored the audit firm PricewaterhouseCoopers UAB for its independence and objectivity.

 The Audit Committee monitored and controlled compliance with specific requirements regarding statutory audit of public-interest entities pursuant to Regulation (EU) No 537/2014 of the European Parliament and of the Council in the purchase of non-audit services.